MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/checklist/install-and-set-up.md

 - **Checklist App - Administrator** is the administrator of the Checklist app.
 The admin security role grants access to the canvas app and model-driven app where they can:

-  - Create and modify Templates, Template Steps, and Template Sub Steps.
+  - Create and modify templates, template steps, and template sub steps.
-  - Manage Categories, Inventories, Items, Validation Types and Validation Units.
+  - Manage categories, inventories, items, validation types and validation units.
   - Manage report through the model-driven application.
 - **Checklist App - User** is the user of the Checklist app.
 The user security role grants access to the canvas app to create reports on existing inventory with the respective custom template mapped for the item category.